 So-called zombie species – those which might otherwise be extinct – have survived because humans protect them from introduced predators.
 They include species that no longer have natural populations (such as the kākāpō), and those maintained in captivity or in part of their original range (such as the South Island takahē).

 Plants and fungi have not escaped – several are extinct, and over 100 plant species are classified as critical or endangered.
-Some birds are still declining: the bush wren, South Island snipe and South Island kōkako were last seen alive in the 1960s.
+Some birds are still declining: the bush wren and South Island snipe were last seen alive in the 1960s, and the South Island kōkako in 2007.

 Remnant bird populations

 Other bird species have been drastically reduced.
-The South Island takahē was once widespread in places such as North Canterbury’s plains and foothills.
+The South Island takahē was once widespread in North Canterbury’s plains and foothills.
 Loss of habitat, along with hunting, reduced it to a tiny remnant in Fiordland.
 The only North Island takahē seen by Europeans was carried down from the Ruahine or Tararua ranges in 1894.
-More seabird than land bird species have survived, as many were on offshore islands.
+More seabird than land bird species have survived, as many lived on offshore islands.